tststs/atom-ternjs/README.md

 * Check path in loadEagerly
 * Restart the server via *Packages -> Atom Ternjs -> Restart server*

-If a root file named .tern-project is not found `~/.tern-config` serves as a default.

 Example `.tern-project` file (customize to your own needs):
 ```json
 {